-Measures Background/Rationale Regulation Impact of Measure Long-term mechanism (2017 onwards) Promote the stable and healthy development of the real estate market.
+Measures Background/Rationale Regulation Impact of Measure certificate for a certain period of time, they shall be suspended of purchasing of properties in the administrative areas. • Long-term mechanism (2017 onwards) Promote the stable and healthy development of the real estate market.
 Adhere to the positioning of "the house is used for living, not for speculation".
 Deploy comprehensively measures, including financial, land, fiscal, tax, and legislation to establish a basic system and a long-term mechanism that are in line with national conditions.
 Develop the leasing market, especially long-term leasing, protect the legitimate rights and interests of lessees, and support the development of specialized housing leasing enterprises.
 Curb financing to the real estate companies In 2019, China introduces a string of measures, to curb developers' borrowing form offshore USD market, from shadow banking, from bank loan.
 There are also "window guidance".
 The measures resulted in slowing housing sales and added further financial pressure on developers whose reliance on presales as a source of financing had been significant and increasing.
-"Three red lines" policy The Chinese authorities rolled out the "three red lines" policy in August 2020 to cap the leverage ratio of developers and improve their debt repayment capacity.
-Regulations on developer financing were further The rationale was to improve the financial health of property developers and strengthen foundations for the healthy and sustainable development of the real estate sector for the long term.
-This policy targeted selected developers, wherein their financial positions are assessed against three criteria: (1) liability-to-asset ratio (excluding advance receipts) of less than 70 percent; (2) net gearing ratio of less than 100 percent; (3) cash-to-short-term debt ratio of more than one.
-The policy measures including the "three red lines" policy have started to bring about significant deleveraging effects.
-These policies will help to strengthen the sector through further improvements in developers' balance sheets and promote its
+Three red lines" policy The Chinese authorities rolled out the "three red lines" policy in August 2020 to cap the leverage ratio of developers and The rationale was to improve the financial health of property developers and strengthen foundations for the healthy and sustainable development of the This policy targeted selected developers, wherein their financial positions are assessed against three criteria: (1) liability-to-asset ratio (excluding advance receipts) The policy measures including the "three red lines" policy have started to bring about significant deleveraging effects.
+These policies will help to strengthen the